 In the current year, the energy losses were 10,75% (2011: 8,85%).
 These losses are the result of theft and vandalism.
-The material losses disclosed in 2011 have been restated due to the Entity's incorrect interpretation of section 125 of the MFMA regarding the losses to be disclosed.
-Only losses of a non-technical nature should be disclosed, and not losses that are by nature regarded as normal production losses.
+The material losses disclosed in 2011 have been restated due to the Entity having not correctly interpreted Section 125 of the MFMA regarding the losses to be disclosed.
+Only losses of a nontechnical nature should be disclosed and not losses which are by nature regarded as normal production losses.
 Such production losses amounting to R352,74 million (2011: R280,36 million) are quantified and factored into the tariffs.
 The comparative amount of R101,53 million has been restated from R689,27 million.